Why choose Lis as your keynote speaker?

 - Former member of the Professional Speakers Association

 Lis has a wealth of experience to draw from and can tailor her material to suit your meeting or conference needs.
-Whoever is in the audience, Lis’ aim is to inspire people (women in particular) to step out of their comfort zones on a regular basis.
+Whoever is in the audience, Lis’ aim is to inspire people (women in particular) to open their minds to new possibilities.

 “Top Tips from the Mountain Top” – Given that she earns her living as a speaker and a coach and was asking clients to open their minds to new possibilities, Lis decided that she had to ‘walk her talk’ and set herself some challenges which would stretch her, mentally and physically.
 So, at the age of 56, she climbed Mount Kilimanjaro in Tanzania and as a result, gained some priceless insights and learned some very valuable lessons (altitude sickness provided one of them!)
 She has subsequently been able to implement these throughout her life, not just in her business.